arangodb/arangodb/Documentation/DocuBlocks/Rest/AQL/JSF_delete_api_aqlfunction.md

 If the function can be removed by the server, the server will respond with *HTTP 200*.

+@RESTREPLYBODY{error,boolean,required,}
+boolean flag to indicate that an error occurred (*false* in this case)

+@RESTREPLYBODY{code,integer,required,int64}
+the HTTP status code

+@RESTREPLYBODY{deletedCount,integer,required,int64}
+The number of deleted user functions, always `1` when `group` is set to *false*.
+Any number `>= 0` when `group` is set to *true*

 @RESTRETURNCODE{400}
 If the user function name is malformed, the server will respond with *HTTP 400*.

+@RESTREPLYBODY{error,boolean,required,}
+boolean flag to indicate that an error occurred (*true* in this case)

+@RESTREPLYBODY{code,integer,required,int64}
+the HTTP status code

+@RESTREPLYBODY{errorNum,integer,required,int64}
+the server error number

+@RESTREPLYBODY{errorMessage,string,required,string}
+a descriptive error message

 @RESTRETURNCODE{404}
 If the specified user user function does not exist, the server will respond with *HTTP 404*.

+@RESTREPLYBODY{error,boolean,required,}
+boolean flag to indicate that an error occurred (*true* in this case)

+@RESTREPLYBODY{code,integer,required,int64}
+the HTTP status code

+@RESTREPLYBODY{errorNum,integer,required,int64}
+the server error number

+@RESTREPLYBODY{errorMessage,string,required,string}
+a descriptive error message

 @EXAMPLES